akiomik/seiun/README.md

 ## Install

+Seiun is currently under review by the google play store, but it is unknown when it will be approved.

-A debug build apk is available from the [Actions page](https://github.com/akiomik/seiun/actions/workflows/build.yml).
+A debug build apk is available from the [Actions page](https://github.com/akiomik/seiun/actions/workflows/build.yml) and [Dropbox](https://www.dropbox.com/s/l1e0d39s4ztxe9u/app-debug.apk?dl=0).
 Please use at your own risk.